MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

         Export-NAVApplicationObject -DatabaseServer .\BCDEMO -DatabaseName "Demo Database BC (14-0)" -ExportToNewSyntax -Path "c:\export2al\testlibrary\bc14testlibrary-part2.txt" -Filter 'Id=130440..139999'
         ```

-## Task 4: Create a declaration file for custom .NET assemblies (optional)
+## Task 4: Create .NET assemblies declaration file

-If your solution contains .NET interoperability code and control add-ins, you can create a file that contains the declarations to the assemblies.
+If your solution contains .NET interoperability code and control add-ins, you can create a file that contains the assembly declarations.
 This file will be used when you convert the C/AL TXT files to AL in the next step.
-Alternatively, after the conversion, you will have to manually add the declarations to objects that use the assemblies.
+You can choose not to create this file, But after the conversion, you'll have to manually add the declarations to objects that use the assemblies.

 To create the file, use a text editor or Visual Studio code to create a file that contains the assembly declarations as follows: